-Temporary lighting was required to be approved by Town Council last year.
-Since then, a text amendment was approved that states any temporary lighting as proposed through a temporary use permit shall be reviewed and approved by Planning Board when considering the permit.
+Temporary lighting as proposed through a temporary use permit shall be reviewed and approved by Planning Board when considering the permit.

 In accordance with the provisions of Article I, Section 58-13 of the Weddington Zoning Ordinance, the property owners and the owners of the parcels of land within 200 feet of the property involved in the Temporary Use Application have been sent notification of the public hearing.